 What is Commercial Lending Training?

-Commercial lending training targets lenders and credit professionals who are involved in commercial lending.
-The training equips professionals with knowledge on how to conduct background checks on potential borrowers.
-Lenders need to determine a borrower’s ability to utilize the funds effectively to generate additional cash flows and meet debt obligations.
+Commercial lending training targets current and aspiring credit professionals who are involved in lending money to corporate borrowers.
+The training equips these lenders with important skills and knowledge around how to conduct financial analysis and credit underwriting.
+Lenders need to determine a borrower’s ability to effectively utilize the funds to generate additional cash flows and meet debt obligations.

-Commercial lending is a lending arrangement where banks lend out money to businesses or corporate entities at a predetermined interest rate.
-Consequently, commercial lending training involves providing training to credit professionals on the basics of commercial lending and how they can undertake analysis to determine the financial ability of a potential borrower.
+Commercial lending is a borrowing relationship where a financial institution (banks, credit unions, equipment finance firms, etc.) extends credit to a business or a corporate entity at a predetermined interest rate.
+Consequently, commercial lending training involves providing training to credit professionals on how to assess and price risk for a potential borrower.

 - Commercial lending training involves equipping credit professionals with skills required to assess the financial strength of an entity to determine their eligibility for credit.